brikis98/yevgeniy-brikman-homepage/_posts/2009-07-12-crossfit-strengthpower-hybrid.md

 1. Every 3-4 weeks, skip an entire workout and every 8-12 weeks, skip 2-3 workouts in a row.
-With a routine of this sort, you're often working right at the edge of overtraining, so when you come back from this extra rest, you'll often find yourself a whole lot stronger.
+With a routine of this sort, you're often working right at the edge of overtraining, so when you come back from this extra rest, you'll often find yourself a lot stronger.

 ## My Results Thus Far